aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

     The PC-PALM plugins should be considered experimental.

-    The analysis of localisations using PC_PALM is applicable to 2D data (Sengupta *et al*, 2011).
+    The analysis of localisations using PC-PALM is applicable to 2D data (Sengupta *et al*, 2011).
 The analysis methods do not accommodate structures that overlap in the z-dimension.
 The original papers performed analysis on 2D bound membrane proteins.

     The analysis of colocated fluorescence by Puchner *et al* (2013) is not limited to 2D data but requires that clusters projected onto the 2D imaging plane are well separated.